Documentation Index

 ERC-7540 Vault Standard

-- Request — Depositor submits a deposit or redemption request on-chain
+- Request — Depositor submits a deposit or redemption request onchain

 - Fulfillment — Keeper workers process the request when conditions are met (liquidity available, timelock expired, strategy rules satisfied)